ECCC-ASTD-MRD/MIDAS-src/src/README.md

 ```

 It will
-1. build MIDAS executables on both architectures using the number of cores
+1. build MIDAS executables using the number of cores specified
-   specified
 2. install (copy) the absolutes in the directory
    `${MIDAS_COMPILE_DIR_MAIN}/midas_abs` using the format
    `midas-${program}_${ORDENV_PLAT}-${VERSION}.Abs`